 The Sumatran rhino is on the brink of extinction.
 But you can help by joining the National Geographic Society and a team of expert conservation organizations to save the species.

-Commemorating 100 years of the Migratory Bird Treaty Act, nature lovers around the world are joining forces to celebrate the “Year of the Bird” to protecting birds for the next hundred years.
+Commemorating 100 years of the Migratory Bird Treaty Act, nature lovers around the world were joining forces during 2018 to celebrate the “Year of the Bird” to protect birds for the next hundred years.